zamfi/ucb-jacobs-creative-programming-electronics-spring-2018/README.md

 1. Add a "radius" property to each circle.
 2. Decrease the radius every time the circle hits a boundary.
 3. Reset the location & size of each circle when it disappears.
-4. Add a visual indicator that triggers a circle hits a boundary.
+4. Add a visual indicator that triggers when a circle hits a boundary.

 **Challenges**:
 1. Make the circles bounce off each other!
 (How can you detect when circles touch?)